Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

 where the sum on the right-hand side runs over cusp forms of $\PGL(2)$.
-We have have swept under the symbol $(\ldots)$ the contribution of the Eisenstein series and some degenerate terms.
-Moreover, the relations $h\rightsquigarrow {h}$ are explicitly-given via some integral transformations.
-This allowed him to give an asymptotic formula for the fourth-power moment of the Riemann zeta function.
-A few years later, Ivić showed (under some restrictions) how to reverse the integral transformation $\wc{h}\rightsquigarrow h$, leading to a strong subconvex bound for $L(1/2,f)$ in terms of the spectral parameters of $f$.
-Around the same time, Conrey and Iwaniec \cite{CI2000cubic} studied a similar problem on the $q$ aspect, with forms twisted by quadratic Dirichlet characters.
-Even though they did not phrase their results in terms of reciprocity formula, one can guess one from their proof.
+We have swept under the rug via the symbol $(\ldots)$ the contribution of the Eisenstein series and some degenerate terms.
+Moreover, the transformation $h\rightsquigarrow \wc{h}$ is explicitly given via a series of integral transformation.
+This allowed Motohashi to give an asymptotic formula for the fourth-power moment of the Riemann zeta function.
+Certain special cases of the reverse transform $\wc{h}\rightsquigarrow h$ are known.
+In particular, this was used by Ivi{\'c} \cite{ivic2001hecke} in order to obtain Weyl-type subconvex bound for $L(1/2,f)$ in the spectral aspect.
+Around the same time, Conrey and Iwaniec \cite{CI2000cubic} studied a similar problem in the level aspect, with forms twisted by quadratic Dirichlet characters.
+Even though they did not phrase their results in such terms, a reciprocity formula can be inferred from their proof.
 An \textit{almost} exact formula (with an error term) was later found by Petrow \cite{Petrow2015twisted}.
-More recently Petrow and Young (\textit{cf.} \cite{PY2020Weyl} and \cite{PY1908.10346}) have vastly generalized Conrey and Iwaniec's work to general Dirichlet characters.
-Here, again there's no effort in producing exact formul{\ae} but one can notice that an underlying version of Motohashi's formula is used (in both directions!).
-A bit later, and with a different application in mind, Blomer \textit{et al.} \cite{BHKM2020Motohashi} have yet another form of the identity and finally, Nelson \cite{Nelson1911.06310} gave a period theoretic approach, which in fact was previously sketched by Michel and Venkatesh in \cite{MV2010subconvexity}.
-As a matter of fact \cite{Nelson1911.06310} allows, at least conceptually, to see all the previous results as particular cases of a certain \textit{master identity}.
+More recently, Petrow and Young (\emph{cf}.\ \cite{PY2020Weyl} and \cite{PY1908.10346}) have vastly generalized Conrey and Iwaniec's work to general Dirichlet characters.
+Here, again there is no effort in producing exact formul{\ae} but one can notice that an underlying version of Motohashi's formula is used (in both directions!).
+A bit later, and with a different application in mind, Blomer \textit{et al}.\ \cite{BHKM2020Motohashi} have yet another form of the identity.
+Finally, a period theoretic interpretation was given by Reznikov \cite{Reznikov2008RS}; see also \cite{MV2010subconvexity}.
+Explicit versions were later obtained by Nelson \cite{Nelson1911.06310} and Wu \cite{wu2022motohashi}.
+There also are cuspidal versions of Motohashi's formula where the cube of $L(1/2,f)$ gets replaced by a Rankin-Selberg $L$-function and the left-hand side gets replaced by a mixed-moment of $L$-functions of degrees $3$ and $1$.
+In this setting, asymptotic formul\ae for the right-hand side were initially obtained by Li \cite{li2011bounds} in the $t$-aspect) and Blomer \cite{blomer2012subconvexity} in the level aspect.
+Although the latter hinted on a spectral identity, the first explicit formula in the context was given by Kwan \cite{kwan2024spectral}, via a period-theoretic approach.